ostdotcom/ost-sdk-ruby/README.md

-### Session Module
+### Sessions Module

-In order to create a seamless user experience so that users don't have to sign a new transaction at every move in the application we came up with the concept of sessionKeys.
+In order to create a more seamless user experience, so that users don't have to sign a new transaction at every move in the application, we use session keys.
-These keys are used to sign messages on user's behalf for a predetermined amount of time and with a defined maximum spending limit per-transaction.
+These keys are authorized to sign transactions on the user's behalf for a predetermined amount of time and with a defined maximum spending limit per transaction.

-These keys are created on the mobile device from where the end user participates in the economy.
-Each key has a corresponding public key, which in-turn has a corresponding public address.
-User’s TokenHolder contract can have multiple sessionKeys for signing messages on user’s behalf.
+These session keys are created in a user's wallet.
+A user’s TokenHolder contract can have multiple authorized session keys.

-To get information about user’s session keys use services provided in session module.
+To get information about a user’s session keys, use services provided in the Sessions module.

 ```ruby
 sessions_service = ost_sdk.services.sessions
 ```

-Get session of an existing user:
+Get User Session Detail:

 ```ruby
 get_params = {}